anushka-DS/anushka-DS/README.md

 - 😄 Words that describe me - *Self-motivated, Data-enthusiast, Cosmophile, Focused, Hardworking, Story-teller, Enthusiast, Ambitious*

-<h3>Machine learning, as a domain have always been one of my favorites.
-I have been researching and making several ML models, since 2017.
+<h3>Machine learning, as a domain has always been one of my favorites.
+I have been actively researching and making several ML models, since 2017.
 I am more interested in Computer Vision, Transformers and RNNs and how they work with different libraries and algorithms to make wonders.
-I have actively worked on GANs, Gesture Recognition, Sentiment Analysis and Recommender engines.
-However, anything about AI and ML is quite amazing.<h3>
+I have hands on experience working with GANs, Gesture Recognition, Sentiment Analysis and Recommender engines.<h3>

 [![Anushka's GitHub Stats](https://github-readme-stats.vercel.app/api?username=anushka-DS&hide=issues&count_private=true&show_icons=true&theme=calm)]()